 Caisse Française de Financement Local has its own autonomous resources that enable it to cover its temporary liquidity needs, even in the event of the default of its parent company, since any legal proceedings engaged for the bankruptcy or liquidation of its parent company cannot be extended to Caisse Française de Financement Local (article L.513-20 of the Monetary and Financial Code).

-- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio, weighted average term gap and projected cash requirements at 180 days),
+- the regulatory indicators specific to sociétés de crédit foncier (regulatory coverage ratio / over-collateralization ratio, weighted average term gap and projected cash requirements at 180 days),

-- the regulatory liquidity indicators applicable to credit institutions, in particular the liquidity coverage ratio (LCR),
+- the regulatory liquidity indicators applicable to credit institutions, in particular the liquidity coverage ratio (LCR) and the net stable funding ratio (NSFR).

-- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).
+- internal indicators (stressed and unstressed short- and long-term liquidity projections, management coverage ratio / over-collateralization ratio, duration gap between assets and liabilities benefiting from the legal privilege, one-year survival horizon in stressed conditions, sensitivity of the net present value of the static liquidity gap, etc.).

 Interest rate risk